Low-level software tools

 (in combination with option -s).

-as defined by option -s: write each 'stride'-th field.
+size in bits as defined by option -s: write each 'stride'-th field.

 Reading is always with 'stride'=1 (read all sub-fields).